What is a prepaid debit card?

 How much does it cost to activate a prepaid debit card?

-There is no fee associated with activating a prepaid debit card.
-There can be fees associated with buying the card, reloading money on the card, and using the card with some ATMs, but activating a new card is free.
+There is usually no fee associated with activating a prepaid debit card.
+However, there can be fees associated with buying the card, reloading money, and using itwith some ATMs, but activating a new card is typicailly free.

 How do you add money to a prepaid debit card?

 But that isn’t the only way people can load money onto their prepaid debit card.
-Some prepaid debit card companies offer an app that can electronically deposit checks onto the card, much like one would deposit a check into a bank account by taking a picture of it.
+Some companies offer an app that can electronically deposit checks onto the card, much like one would deposit a check into a bank account by taking a picture of it.

 Some people like the convenience of setting up direct deposit with their employer that would load their paycheck directly onto their prepaid debit card.